Le Classique: Playing for both clubs

-Despite the rivalry, as many as 52 players have played for both clubs.
-Only two managers have ever coached both teams: Lucien Leduc and Tomislav Ivić.
-When Paris and Marseille became arch-rivals in the early 1990s, transfers began to make headlines.
-Jocelyn Angloma was the first high-profile signing between the two sides; he left Paris in 1990 in exchange for Marseille's Bernard Pardo, Bruno Germain and Laurent Fournier.
-PSG took the next big step with the signings of Peter Luccin and Stéphane Dalmat from OM in 2000.
-They responded positively to the lures of the capital to compete in the 2000–01 UEFA Champions League.
+Despite the intensity of the rivalry, as many as 52 players have represented both clubs.
+Only two managers, Lucien Leduc and Tomislav Ivić, have coached both teams.
+Transfers between PSG and Marseille began attracting significant attention in the early 1990s, when the clubs emerged as arch-rivals.
+Jocelyn Angloma became the first high-profile player to cross the divide, leaving PSG in 1990 in exchange for Marseille's Bernard Pardo, Bruno Germain, and Laurent Fournier.
+The next major wave occurred in 2000, when PSG signed Peter Luccin and Stéphane Dalmat from OM, strengthening their squad ahead of the 2000–01 UEFA Champions League; these remain the two most expensive transfers between the two sides.

-OM responded with PSG captain Frédéric Déhu and fan favorites Fabrice Fiorèse, Lorik Cana and Modeste M'bami.
-In conflict with the Parisian manager, they moved south between 2004 and 2006.
-Déhu's free transfer to Marseille was announced days before the 2004 Coupe de France final.
-Booed by PSG fans throughout the match, he left the pitch in tears after lifting the trophy.
-Fiorèse joined him soon after, adding that OM had always been his dream club.
-Cana signed for Marseille in 2005 and stated he was joining "the club of my heart."
-M'bami did the same in 2006, despite having said he would never play for OM.
-Upon their return to the Parc des Princes, they were berated by PSG fans, who displayed two banners reading: "We have Jesus (along with a portrait of PSG defender Mario Yepes), you have Judas (Fiorèse)" and "Déhu, Fiorèse, Cana, M'bami, the list of whores keeps growing."
+OM responded by signing PSG captain Frédéric Déhu and popular players Fabrice Fiorèse, Lorik Cana, and Modeste M'bami.
+Déhu's free transfer to Marseille was announced just days before the 2004 Coupe de France final; he was jeered by PSG supporters throughout the match and left the pitch in tears after lifting the trophy.
+Fiorèse joined shortly afterward, stating that OM had always been his dream club.
+Cana signed for Marseille in 2005, describing it as "the club of my heart," while M'Bami moved in 2006 despite previously asserting he would never play for OM.
+Upon returning to the Parc des Princes, all four players were jeered by PSG fans, who displayed banners reading: "We have Jesus (alongside a portrait of PSG defender Mario Yepes), you have Judas (Fiorèse)" and "Déhu, Fiorèse, Cana, M'Bami, the list of whores keeps growing."